-Old Rayne Preschool aims to provide a holistic learning opportunity for children, helping them to foster resilience, confidence, independence, and creativity.
-For children to feel comfortable, they need to have the appropriate clothing; this information will be relayed to parents/ carers.
+Old Rayne Preschool aims to provide a holistic learning opportunity for children helping them to foster resilience, confidence, independence and become creative learners.
+In order for children to feel comfortable they need to have the appropriate clothing; this information will be relayed to parents/carers.

-'There is no such thing as bad weather, only bad clothing.'
+There is no such thing as bad weather, only bad clothing.